 - It obliges us to accept that perfection is an illusion, but that something serviceable and attractive doesn't have to be without flaw.

 - It reminds us that we are capable.
 No one is born with the skills of a craftsman, and it's not magic.
 But with practice, passion, and time, we can create something useful and beautiful.

-So what can you hand make this summer?
+So what can you hand make?

 You can sew, quilt, embroider, knit, crochet.
 Maybe you can learn to spin and hand-dye your yarn (or purchase your supplies from someone who practices those crafts).
 I have a friend who creates exquisite costumes for a theater group, and my son has made several detailed and inventive outfits for cosplay.

 You might not be a woodworker (or maybe you are!), but if a chair, table, or dresser is well-built from wood to begin with, you can refinish or paint and embellish it.
 My husband enjoys this work.